peopledoc/mlvtools-tutorial/README.md

     │── setup.cfg
     │── setup.py

-Applied transformations will let us handle data using metadata file.
-And convert **Jupyter notebooks** to Python scripts.
-We need to keep in mind that:
+The data flow is processed by applying steps and intermediary results are versioned using metadata files.
+These steps are defined in **Jupyter notebooks**, which are then converted to Python scripts.

+Keep in mind that:

- - The step code reference remain in **Jupyter notebook**
+ - The reference for the code of the step remains in **Jupyter notebook**
- - Pipelines in structured according to its inputs and outputs
+ - Pipelines are structured according to their inputs and outputs
  - Hyperparameters are pipeline inputs

-#### Result
+#### Project after refactoring

     │── classifier
     │   ├── aggregate_classif.py